 True brand advocates are an anomaly to the above as they ooze brand love without being prompted – but do you know who your brand advocates are?
 By using a social media monitoring tool such as Meltwater, you’ll be able to find the needle in the haystack and identify lovers of your brand.
 You can then reward their loyalty, in the hope that they will recommend you again in the future.

 So, how can you tell if your Facebook page optimisation efforts have been worth the time you invested?
 Using a social media monitoring tool to benchmark metrics such as exposure and share of voice before and after optimisation took place is a great way to measure and understand ROI.
-You can also search conversations by theme to identify what exactly it is that your audience likes about you, and then highlight this within the content on your Facebook business page.
+You can also search conversations by a theme to identify what exactly it is that your audience likes about you, and then highlight this within the content on your Facebook business page.

 If you’d like to learn more about optimising your Facebook strategy or social media monitoring, get in touch here!